-You might be looking forward to your first ever overseas caravan trip and if so, looking through the following points might be useful by way of preparation.
+You might be looking forward to your first ever overseas caravan trip and if so, looking through the following points and tips might be useful by way of preparation.
 That way you can fully enjoy your holiday and be ready for the unexpected!

-- thoroughly prepare your caravan mechanically and electrically.
+- thoroughly prepare your towing caravan mechanically and electrically.
 It is a complete myth that European police forces care less about the speed limits you are going or the condition of vehicles than their UK colleagues.
 Bald tyres and faulty light panels (etc) are likely to get you pulled-up quickly and possibly fined on the spot – and they may also be dangerous.
 Also, you don’t want to start having trouble with aspects of your caravan shortly after arrival, unless you enjoy the thought of spending days in the local garage trying out your linguistic skills;

 - set yourself modest itineraries.
 Europe is a big place and being too aggressive with your plans for how many kilometres you need to cover each day, is likely to result in you and everyone else becoming exhausted, Driving from the north of France to the south in a day may sound exciting and do-able, but will be very tiring;

 - tell your credit card or banking providers that you are going overseas and make sure they have that registered on the system.
 Some may spot what they see as an out-of-character profile transaction if your card suddenly pops up and starts being used abroad.
 Having your card rejected at a petrol station or motorway toll booth while you argue with your card provider on the phone, is not a good way to start your holiday;